sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

 Here we are defining a config for our surface.
 This will define how the surface creates its underlying `SurfaceTexture`s.
 We will talk about `SurfaceTexture` when we get to the `render` function.
 For now lets talk about some of the config fields.

-The `usage` field describes how the `SurfaceTexture`s will be used. `RENDER_ATTACHMENT` specifies that the textures will be used to write to the screen (we'll talk about more `TextureUsages`s later).
+The `usage` field describes how `SurfaceTexture`s will be used. `RENDER_ATTACHMENT` specifies that the textures will be used to write to the screen (we'll talk about more `TextureUsages`s later).

-The `format` defines how the `SurfaceTexture`s will be stored on the gpu.
+The `format` defines how `SurfaceTexture`s will be stored on the gpu.
 Different displays prefer different formats.
 We use `surface.get_preferred_format(&adapter)` to figure out the best format to use based on the display you're using.

-`width` and `height`, are the width and height in pixels of the `SurfaceTexture`.
-This should usually be the width and height of the window.
+`width` and `height` are the width and the height in pixels of a `SurfaceTexture`.
+This should usually be the width and the height of the window.

 <div class="warning">
 Make sure that the width and height of the `SurfaceTexture` are not 0, as that can cause your app to crash.